Mctran1724/Trading/README.md

 # Trading

-Trying out reinforcement learning to make buy and sell decisions.
+A small experiment with reinforcement learning using gym.